- PLAN YOUR VISIT

 The bodies of penguins are torpedo shaped and streamlined for moving through the water at speeds up to 15 miles per hour.
 Their small, flat wings work like paddles, driven by powerful flight muscles to propel the bird through the water.

-Lifespan in the wild is 25 years, and up to 30 years in captivity.
+Lifespan in the wild is 25 years, and up to 30 years under human care.

 These penguins inhabit the rocky shores of along the coast of southern Chile, south to Cape Horn, the Patagonian coast of Argentina, and the Falkland Islands.